Superrehtard/old_diaspora_wiki/Deploy-Diaspora-to-EngineYard-using-a-Windows-PC.md

-**Using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to EngineYard.**
+** This wiki explains using "Git for Windows" to deploy your Diaspora test "fork" from GitHub to EngineYard.**

 For a few reasons this environment i recommend only for testing.
  - it is a service intended for developers